ryantd42/NY-Legislative-Git/2023/S3531A-2023/bill.md

- subsequent codes, the state fire prevention and  building  code  council shall,  AS  SOON  AS PRACTICABLE AND NO LATER THAN EIGHTEEN MONTHS AFTER THE PUBLICATION OF EACH REVISED OR UPDATED EDITION OF THE  INTERNATIONAL ENERGY CONSERVATION CODE OR THE ANSI/ASHRAE/IESNA STANDARD 90.1, use its best  efforts to adopt provisions for residential buildings that achieve energy savings greater than energy savings achieved  by  the  then  most recently  published  International Energy Conservation Code and to adopt provisions for commercial buildings that achieve energy savings  greater than  energy  savings  achieved  by  the  then  most  recently published [ASHRAE] ANSI/ASHRAE/IESNA STANDARD 90.1, both at levels recommended  by the  New  York state energy research and development authority, provided that the state fire prevention and building code council determines that
+ subsequent codes, the state fire prevention and  building  code  council shall,  AS  SOON  AS PRACTICABLE AND NO LATER THAN EIGHTEEN MONTHS AFTER THE PUBLICATION OF EACH REVISED OR UPDATED EDITION OF THE  INTERNATIONAL ENERGY  CONSERVATION  CODE  AND THE ANSI/ASHRAE/IESNA STANDARD 90.1, use its best efforts to adopt  provisions  for  residential  buildings  that achieve  energy savings greater than energy savings achieved by the then most recently published International Energy Conservation  Code  and  to adopt  provisions  for  commercial buildings that achieve energy savings greater than energy savings achieved by the then most recently published [ASHRAE] ANSI/ASHRAE/IESNA STANDARD 90.1, both at levels recommended  by the  New  York state energy research and development authority, provided that the state fire prevention and building code council determines that